The Clerk is responsible for all Administrative functions in the Village of Melrose. These include:

 - Melrose Express

 The Treasurer position is a part-time position.
 See the Home page for the Treasurer’s Office Hours.
 You may also contact the Treasurer to arrange an appointment if these hours do not fit your schedule.

 Accounts Payable.
 The Treasurer pays bills twice monthly; however, the Village Board must approve all expenditures.
 To ensure prompt payment, be sure to send statements to the Village Treasurer the week prior to the monthly Village Board Meeting.
 The Board meets the first Wednesday of each month.

 Water/Sewer Billing and Collections.
 Water/sewer bills are sent out on a monthly basis... generally during the first week of each month.
-Bills may be paid by check, money order or in cash.
-The Village has a convenient drop box that is emptied several times each day for those paying when the Treasurer is not in the office.
-Bills received after the stated due date are assessed an additional 3% monthly surcharge.
+Bills may be paid by check, money order, cash, or online at paygov.us.
+To make your payment please go to https://pay.paygov.us/EndUser/

 Property Tax Billing and Collections.
 Property tax bills are sent out annually in the month of December to Village residents and business owners.
 The Village Treasurer will collect all payments in full or first installment payments through the 31st of January each year.
 Beginning on February 1st, payments in full and/or second installment payments must be made directly to the Jackson County Treasurer.

 Annual Audit.
 Village books are audited on an annual basis by Engelson and Associates, Ltd 3317 Mormon Coulee Road, La Crosse, Wisconsin 54601.